gem5/website/_pages/contributing.md

 details on commiting your changes).
 If these tests fail you will not be able to commit.

-These same pre-commit checks are run as part of Gerrit's CI checks (those which must pass to obtain a "Verified" status required for a change to be incorporated into the develop branch).
+These same pre-commit checks are run as part of GitHub's CI checks (those which must pass the status checks required for a change to be incorporated into the develop branch).
 It is therefore recommended that developers install pre-commit to catch style errors early.